 Thank you for visiting the official site of Jimmy Bonar.

-Selections of Jimmy's art are featured here - SINGER/SONGWRITER - an introduction to his original songwriting, 'COCKTAILS WITH SOUL' - his easy listening classic singing act, PHOTOGRAPHY - a selection of his image art, and MAGAZINE, which features various articles relating to Jimmy.
+Selections of Jimmy's art are featured here - SINGER/SONGWRITER - an introduction to his original songwriting, 'COCKTAILS WITH SOUL' - his easy listening classic singing act, and PHOTOGRAPHY - a selection of his image art.
+Click on 'MAGAZINE' to read various articles relating to Jimmy.

-Born and raised in Auckland, New Zealand, 50 something Jimmy is an accomplished composer, vocalist, drummer and rythym guitarist.
+Born and raised in Auckland, New Zealand, 50 something Jimmy is an accomplished composer, vocalist, drummer and rhythm guitarist.